k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/06_broadway_flow_adding_loops_and_conditions.md

   Read [Broadway Flow Window](/articles/99_Broadway/18_broadway_flow_window.md) to learn more about the Stage context menu.

-- Adding a loop into the Actor which iterates the data and handles each iteration.
+- Adding a loop to the Actor to iterate the data and handle each iteration.

   Read [Broadway Flows Loops] to learn more about adding loops to Broadway flows.